 Recommended Prep: HIST 151 and/or HIST 152 Survey of interactions between humans and the natural world from ancient eras to the present.
 Topics include environmental impacts of agriculture, urbanization, colonization and industrialization, as well as how development of human societies have been influenced by surrounding environments.
+(3 hrs. lect. per week)

-HIST 296M Topics in History: Introduction to Asian American History (3) (DH)
+HIST 296M TOPICS IN HISTORY: INTRODUCTION TO ASIAN AMERICAN HISTORY (3) (DH)